Skip to content

 Stephen Bayley

-Stephen is a Research Associate with PEDAL and an Associate Member of the REAL Centre, University of Cambridge.
-His research focuses on education for adaptability and how children in low-income settings develop skills like creativity and problem solving.
+Stephen is a Senior Research Associate with PEDAL and an Associate Member of the REAL Centre, University of Cambridge.

 Julia Birchenough